 Sensor Life is calculated after each AutoSpan calibration and is reported as an indicator of remaining service life.
-It is reported in the "View Sensor Status" menu.
+It is reported in the "View Sensor Status" menu and in a Modbus register.
 Sensor Life is reported on a scale of 0-100%.
 When Sensor Life falls below 25%, the sensor cell should be replaced within a reasonable maintenance schedule.